tpinto7/tpinto7/README.md

 ### Hey there 👋 I'm Tyler :) It's nice to meet you

-- I'm currently working as a software engineer on the processes team at Datadog
+- I'm currently working as a software engineer on the ontology & actions team at Palantir
-- I previously worked at Confluent, LCBO, Veeva, and PointClickCare
+- I previously worked at Datadog, Confluent, LCBO, Veeva, and PointClickCare
 - Always open to exciting new ideas and projects
 - Ask me about anything!